 A major new project "The Plate Reconstruction of the North Atlantic between Ireland and Canada" began in April 2010.
 The project team is lead by GeoArctic of Calgary with Badley Geoscience Ltd., Memorial University of Newfoundland (MUN), University College Dublin (UCD), the Dublin Institute of Advanced Studies (DIAS), the Geological Survey of Canada (GSC) and others as partners.
-The project is due for completion in July 2012.
+The project was completed in May 2013.

-A new website www.napsaresearch.org is being developed and initial pages went online in October 2011.
+A new website www.napsaresearch.org has been developed and initial pages went online in October 2011.

 1. Consolidated working relationships and increased research collaboration between researchers in Ireland and Atlantic Canada.